cobwebch/external_import/Documentation/User/General/Index.rst

 synchronizable tables.
 The reverse is not true (non-synchronizable tables cannot pull data).

-Synchornizations can be run in preview mode
+Synchronizations can be run in preview mode.